systemd/zram-generator/README.md

 * Generator binary installed as `/usr/lib/systemd/system-generators/zram-generator`
 * `units/swap-create@.service` copied into `/usr/lib/systemd/system/`
 * `zram-generator.conf.example` copied into `/usr/share/doc/zram-generator/`
-You need though create your own config file at `/etc/systemd/zram-generator.conf`, customising it to your liking.
+You need though create your own config file at one of the locations listed above.

 ### Testing